Mercury dosage

 - assess the potential contamination of raw materials of plant or marine origin,

-- monitor decontamination and environmental assessment programs.
+- follow the pollution control and environmental assessment programs.

 Analytical methods used

-- ICP-MS (inductively coupled plasma mass spectrometry) : the method of choice for ultra-trace detection of mercury (down to a few ppt).
-It allows multi-element analysis and offers excellent sensitivity, suitable for biological and environmental matrices.
+- ICP-MS (inductively coupled plasma mass spectrometry) : the method of choice for the ultra-trace detection of mercury (down to a few ppt).
+It allows for multi-element analysis and offers excellent sensitivity, suitable for biological and environmental matrices.

 Industrial and regulatory applications